PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/Virtana-notes/moving-Azure-vm-to-archive-storage.md

 #authenticate using Microsoft Entra ID
 azcopy login

-#go to Arkansas ASH subscrtiption to grab the vm context
+#go to vm subscription to grab the vm context
 Set-AzContext -Subscription $vmSubcriptionID

 #Set virtual machine context where snapshots will be taken